raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

-# Interlude: Symmetry and Colourful Functions
+# Interlude: Symmetry Colour, and Charm

 We've seen that functions are *first-class entities*. meaning, we can store them in data structures, pass them to other functions, and return them from functions.
 An amazing number of very strong programming techniques arise as a consequence of functions-as-first-class-entities.